 However, not everything has been gifted to Andy, and this explains his lost years.
 When Rob Ellen wrote ‘Andy Gunn is the blues’, he was referring to the deep personal tragedies that have affected Andy’s life and health.
 Born with Haemophilia, as a child, Andy was one of the patients affected by blood products contaminated with HIV and Hepatitis C via the clotting medication Factor 8.
 For many years, Andy campaigned to bring justice for his fellow victims of the contaminated blood scandal.
 These protests eventually helped to bring ex gratia payments to the bleeding disorder community.

 However, although Andy can articulate the blues like no other, his optimism, style and astounding talent means seeing him perform is an electrifying, uplifting and unforgettable experience.
 When Blues in Britain described Andy’s music as ‘a resounding triumph over adversity’, they were exactly right.
-The Andy Gunn Band goes from strength to strength, playing gigs throughout Scotland, the North of England, and recently taking the stage at the Darlington, Orkney and Dundee Blues Festivals and at the Northern Roots and Southern Fried Festivals.
+The Andy Gunn Band goes from strength to strength, playing gigs throughout the UK, recently taking the stage at the Darlington, Orkney and Dundee Blues Festivals and at the Northern Roots and Southern Fried Festivals.

 In addition to Miracle of Healing, Andy has recorded the albums Flip Flop Kinetics, Bonar Bridge Sessions, and Regional Variations.
-His fifth and highly anticipated album ‘Too Many Guitars To Give Up Now’ is due for release early 2018 and features some of the best musicians in Scotland, taking Andy back to his blues roots.
+His fifth and highly anticipated album ‘Too Many Guitars To Give Up Now’ is due for release 2nd Feb 2018 and features some of the best musicians in Scotland, taking Andy back to his blues roots.